 Hello teachers!

-Thank you for your interest in Dynamite Strings!
-It is my great hope that you will find this to be an imaginative, fun and inclusive resource.
-Here are a few points of interest that might help you get the most from Dynamite Strings:
+Thank you for your interest in Dynamite Strings: I hope that you find this to be an imaginative, fun and inclusive resource!
+Here are a few points of interest that might help you get the most from the book:

 Notation

-In this book, you will find two types of notation: coloured-coded staff notation and ColourTAB.
+Dynamite Strings is now available in traditional black and white notation in addition to the original ColourTAB edition.
+In the ColourTAB edition, you will find two types of notation: coloured-coded staff notation and ColourTAB.

 In this book, each string has a colour as follows: